awsdocs/amazon-elasticache-docs/doc_source/memcache/reserved-nodes-offerings.md

 Before you purchase reserved nodes, you can get information about available reserved node offerings\.

-The following exampleS show how to get pricing and information about available reserved node offerings using the AWS Management Console, AWS CLI, and ElastiCache API\.
+The following examples show how to get pricing and information about available reserved node offerings using the AWS Management Console, AWS CLI, and ElastiCache API\.

 **Topics**
 + [Using the AWS Management Console](#reserved-nodes-offerings-console)